wdrbork/allergy-alert/reports/nov22.md

 - Add some simple logic to account for some plurals when comparing allergies and ingredients

 #### Progress and Issues:
-What I did:
+What I did: Make allergy list a set.
+Implemented simple logic to adjust plural allergy/ingredient

-What worked:
+            comparison.
+Created route to get cookie info from database and make example cookie for while I'm testing the routes.

+What worked: Researching about the how to add cookies.
+Looking at the code for our previous route
+             and following that pattern.

-What I learned:
+What I learned: Learned that I had to add index to use find functionality for mongodb.
+Learned
+                more about how to work with routes.
+Learned about creating cookies.

-Where I had trouble:
+Where I had trouble: Adding the routes to interface with the accounts collection in the database.

-Where I was blocked:
+Where I was blocked: Currently working on the routes that add/remove allergens from the accounts in the
+                     database.
+Harder for me than the get route I wrote.

 #### Plans for next week:
+- Finish the cookie implemnetation
+- add tests for frontend

 ### Jack Rosenbloom